rssys/on-demand-fork/README.md

 Following is the performance comparison between the paper and patch set.
 For the patch set, we ran the experiment(s) on a machine with a 20-core Intel(R) Core(TM) i9-10900F, 46.9 GB memory.

-Here is the execution throughput of AFL on SQLite,
+Here is the execution throughput of AFL on SQLite:
-The paper version got a 2.26x throughput, and the patch set version got a 9.35x throughput.
+- The paper version got a 2.26x throughput.
+- The patch set version got a 9.35x throughput.

-And for the TriforceAFL execution throughput, the paper version is 59.3% higher than the normal fork system call, and the patch set version is 28.9% higher.
+And for the TriforceAFL execution throughput:
+- The paper version got 59.3% higher than the normal fork system call.
+- The patch set version got 28.9% higher than the normal fork system call.

 ### Build
 We provide the complete source code of the ODF implementation, which is based on Linux kernel v6.0.6.
 We recommend using the `x86_64_defconfig` that we tested our implementation with, but you can change it to suit your needs.